Bushy-tailed woodrat: Diet

-Reproduction and lifecycle
+Reproduction and life cycle

 Males establish dominance in their territories through scent marking and physical confrontations.
 Fights consist largely of biting and scratching, and may result in serious injury.

 Breeding occurs in spring and summer (May through August), with a gestation period of about five weeks.
 A female may have one or two litters each year.
 Litters can range in size from two to six, with a typical litter size of three.
 The females have only four mammary glands, so larger litters most likely have higher attrition rates.
 Females have been observed breeding as soon as 12 hours after giving birth, and may be pregnant with one litter while nursing another.

 Gestation period in captivity is 27–32 days.
 Newborns weigh around 15 g.
 Eyes open at about 15 days old, and weaning occurs at 26–30 days.

 Males leave the mother at 2½ months.
 Females often stay in the same area as the mother, with an overlapping range.
 This is a clear exception to their territorial natures, and this relationship is not currently well understood.
 The daughters may share food caches with the mother, increasing their likelihood of survival, and the higher female density of the area may also help attract males.

 Females breed for the first time when they are yearlings.